-- Choose the Button Controllers from the list of Hubitat Elevation® built-In apps
+- Choose Button Controllers from the list of Hubitat Elevation® built-In apps.

 - If you haven't already, add your button device using the process found in Discovering your Devices.
 In the case of Lutron Pico buttons, you will use the Lutron mobile app to add them to the Lutron Smart Bridge Pro or Lutron RA2 Select Main Repeater, in combination with the Lutron Integrator app to add them to your Hubitat Elevation® hub.

 - Open the Button Controllers app in your Hubitat Web Interface.

 - Select Create New Button Controller 3.1

 - Name the Button Controller 3.1 child app and select your button device.

 - You may now choose to allow Button Controller 3.1 to automatically prefill selected actions for all available device buttons, or you can choose to manually add button actions for specific buttons.

 - Button Controller 3.1 allows maximum flexibility when adding and removing button actions.
 If you choose to prefill button actions, you will still be able to delete button actions you don't want afterward, or add additional button actions as needed.
 You may keep the list of button actions sorted numerically by selecting the option Keep button list sorted.

 - For each button action defined, select the action type you want to perform.
 There are a wide range of action types that can be defined and each action type will have specific options available relating to the action type.

 - Depending on the button action type and its options, you will have specific types of devices or attributes that can be controlled.